blat-blatnik/BeefWin32/README.md

 ## Examples

-Here's an example using QueryPerformanceCounter:
+Here's an example using `QueryPerformanceCounter`:

 ```c#
 namespace Example;